 This performance review assesses how well DFID partners with and funds CSOs, and also looks at whether the UK government’s broader influencing work on promoting civil society, is achieving the objectives set out in the CSPR.

-Overall, the review found that DFID values CSOs, but its funding and partnership practices do not fully support the long-term health of the civil society sector.
+The review gave DFID’s approach to partnerships with CSOs an amber-red.
+It found that DFID values CSOs, but its funding and partnership practices do not fully support the long-term health of the civil society sector.
 Weak management practices have led to delays and uncertainty.
 Accountability mechanisms are strong, but DFID pays insufficient attention to the global decline in civic space, the sustainability of the results of CSO work and the uptake of learning and successful innovation.

 Areas of expertise: